Origin

 Geographical Distribution

-Most common in urban centres with significant Indian, Nepalese, or South Asian populations such as Sydney, Melbourne, and Brisbane.
-Less common in rural or indigenous communities.
+Most common in urban centres with significant Indian-Australian populations, such as Sydney, Melbourne, and Brisbane.
+Less prevalent in rural areas or among indigenous communities.

 Numerological Significance